atomvm/AtomVM/doc/src/programmers-guide.md

 ### Development Environment

-In general, for most development purposes, you should be able to get away with an Erlang/OTP development environment (OTP21 or later), and for Elixir developers, and Elixir version TODO development environment.
+In general, for most development purposes, you should be able to get away with an Erlang/OTP development environment, and for Elixir developers, and Elixir development environment.
+For specific version requirements, see the (Release Notes)(release-notes.md).

 We assume most development will take place on some UNIX-like environment (e.g., Linux, FreeBSD, or MacOS).
 Consult your local package manager for installation of these development environments.

 Developers will want to make use of common Erlang or Elixir development tools, such as `rebar3` for Erlang developers or `mix` for Elixir developers.